hpc2n/gpu-course/hands-ons/4.advanced/2.multi_gemm/README.md

        ```

     Since the streams operate independently from each other, computations and
-    transfers from one stream can overlap with the computation and transfers
+    transfers from one stream can overlap with the computations and transfers
     from the other stream.

     Compile and test your modified program